 9. Scale your WordPress with AWS Autoscaling

-The Magic — here is it!
+Here’s the magic!
 This will be the solution for our highly available and scalable WordPress site.
 AWS Autoscaling will take care of always having a minimum quantity of instances available for the public and in case something goes wrong, it will replace the instance with a healthy one, this way our site will always be available.

 10. AWS RDS & Multi A-Z

 RDS will be the service in which we will host our WordPress Database.
 The service is completely free and fully managed by AWS.
-So that gives AWS plus since we won’t need to worry about the database management anymore.
-Also, a useful feature is that RDS instances can have replication between them, that adds even more scalability.
-Another feature which will provide us high availability is enabling the Multi-Availability Zone (Multi A-Z) feature.
-Keep an eye on this since the price will is double for the RDS.
+So that gives AWS a plus since we won’t need to worry about database management anymore.
+Also, a helpful feature is that RDS instances can have replication between them, that adds even more scalability.

 11. Monitor your WordPress Environment with AWS Cloudwatch